Letter from the Senior Leadership Team

 In validating that our compliance policies and procedures serve as effective tools in detecting and preventing unlawful conduct, we take reasonable steps to ensure that compliance with this Program is achieved, including the monitoring and auditing of our policies and procedures.
 Audits may be conducted as part of an investigation or as a proactive means of monitoring compliance in areas of actual or potential risk.

-Enforcement standards are publicized in this Code of Ethics and the Code of Conduct, as well as in the Employee Guidelines, all accessible on the Company’s intranet site.
+Enforcement standards are publicized in this Code of Ethics and the Code of Conduct, as well as in the Employee Handbook, all accessible on the Company’s intranet site.

 Company Response, Prevention, and Voluntary Disclosures